burtlo/metro/README.md

 ### Why not just use Gosu?

-Gosu does not a lot for you.
-When you finish the [initial tutorial](https://github.com/jlnr/gosu/wiki/Ruby-Tutorial) you are left with a brittle game that is very resistant to changes or new features.
+Gosu does a lot of great work bringing OpenGL to Ruby.
+However, when you finish the [initial tutorial](https://github.com/jlnr/gosu/wiki/Ruby-Tutorial) you are left with a brittle game that is very resistant to changes or new features.

 * Metro provides the concept of a [Scene](https://github.com/burtlo/metro/wiki/Scenes) which is the first abstraction you would likely build after completing the tutorial.

-* Sane management of images, animations, fonts, songs, and samples.
+* Sane management of images, animations, fonts, songs, and samples through [model properties](https://github.com/burtlo/metro/wiki/Model-properties).

 * [Implicit animations](https://github.com/burtlo/metro/wiki/Animations)

 * [Event Handling](https://github.com/burtlo/metro/wiki/Events)

-Metro is built on top of Gosu providing a moderate structure which should development joyful.

 ### Why not use Chingu or Gamebox?